CatHuyuH24/A-EMS/docs/Endpoint_Status.md

 - 📋 **Planned**: Documented but not yet started
 - 🚫 **Blocked**: Cannot proceed due to dependencies

+## Implementation Notes

+All endpoints will include:

+- **Structured Logging**: JSON-formatted logs with correlation IDs for request tracking
+- **Error Handling**: Standardized error responses with appropriate HTTP status codes
+- **Security Logging**: Authentication and authorization events tracked for audit purposes
+- **Performance Monitoring**: Response time and error rate metrics for service health

+For complete logging and monitoring specifications, see [Logging Guide](./Logging_Guide.md).

 ---

 ## Authentication Service (`/auth`)